Fairway Villa

 Dozens of remarks emphasize Fee Simple ownership but none describe any unit as leasehold or mention lease rent or expiration dates.
 Given the size of the sample and consistent absence of leasehold language, it is very likely the building does not offer leasehold units.

-The public remarks repeatedly and explicitly state that Fairway Villa is VA approved, which indicates VA financing is accepted.
-I found multiple separate listings confirming this, so confidence is very high.
+Public remarks repeatedly state that Fairway Villa is VA approved, which indicates VA financing is accepted.
+This is direct, repeated evidence across multiple listings.

 Despite extensive marketing of building improvements and amenities, no listing references fire sprinklers or a sprinkler system, and the MLS amenities data consistently omits it.
 This strongly suggests the building does not have a fire sprinkler system that agents consider a selling point.